• Statutory Information

 Academy trusts must publish the admissions arrangements for their schools on their website and keep them there for the whole of the offer year (the school year in which offers for places are made).

-• Term Dates can be found on our Term Dates page
+• School Uniform can be found on our School Uniform page

 (show/hide details) (view page)